You at Work

 Apps such as Rescue Time will track the time you spend on various tasks and provide a weekly report showing exactly where your time is being wasted.

 Your firm’s systems might be to blame for sucking up your time.
-Antiquated systems for managing files, billing — even setting up calls and meetings — can lead to spending more time on administrative work and putting out fires.
-In the past year, there’s been a big shift to cloud-based practice management software, which offers secure, remote access to client files and programs and file sharing (critical during lockdown).
-Moving case management to the cloud opens the door for more time-saving tools, such as a client communications portal, for messaging, document-sharing and even payments.
+Antiquated systems for managing files and billing — even setting up calls and meetings — can lead to spending more time on administrative work and putting out fires.
+There’s been a big shift to cloud-based practice management software, which offers secure, remote access to client files and time-saving tools such as a client communications portals for document-sharing, messaging, scheduling and payments.

 But leveraging technology to save time doesn’t necessarily mean a big investment or brand new tools.
 Often, you can save steps and time by learning to use more features and shortcuts in the software programs you already own.
 A Text-Expander subscription, for example, can save time retyping repetitive words and phrases and common email responses.
-Also, plug-ins and product integrations can boost your productivity within a program you already use, whether your practice management system or Google docs.
-For example, Wordrake legal editing software works with Microsoft Word and Outlook, and Woodpecker document automation software works within Word to draft legal documents.
+Also, plug-ins and product integrations can boost your productivity within a program you already use, whether your practice management system or Google Docs.
+For example, Wordrake legal editing software works with Microsoft Word and Outlook.

-And, one of the most cost-effective ways to save time is to outsource certain tasks, whether to a virtual assistant or freelance lawyer or paralegal.
+And, one of the most cost-effective ways to save time is to outsource certain tasks, whether to a virtual assistant, freelance lawyer, or paralegal.

 Time Management Takes Time

 Time management is a long-distance run, not a sprint.
 Don’t expect to have it all figured out overnight.
-I’m pretty sure you possess the desire, so focus on making the time and commit to making it work.
+Focus on making the time and commit to making it work.
 A full-on commitment means you’re ready to allow the time (and patience) to find the right tool and put it to good use.

 share TWEET PIN IT share share